Blue Jays Head to Ann Arbor for Big Ten Game Against the Wolverines

 The 2004 Blue Jays placed seven players on the All-America team and Harrison was a Tewaaraton Finalist and the recipient of the McLaughlin Award.

-In 2003, with a more experienced team, but one that featured just four seniors in prominent roles, Pietramala guided the Blue Jays to a then school-record-tying 14 wins against just two losses and Hopkins advanced to the NCAA Championship Game for the first time since 1989, when Pietramala led the way from his position on close defense.
+2003 (National Runner-Up): In 2003, with an experienced team, but one that featured just four seniors in prominent roles, Pietramala guided the Blue Jays to a then school-record-tying 14 wins against just two losses and Hopkins advanced to the NCAA Championship Game for the first time since 1989, when Pietramala led the way from his position on close defense.

 Pietramala Awakens a Giant